fox142857/blog-test-1746979200/source/_posts/home/Interview-Self-Introduction.md

 Thank you again for giving me this opportunity.

 I look forward to the opportunity to join your team and officially become a member of the internship program, and fight side by side with the team in the future.

+That's all I have to say about myself.
+Thank you for listening.